Nicolas Aguzin: Personal life

 Aguzin is a permanent resident of Hong Kong where he currently resides with his wife, Ines.
 He also holds a Croatian passport.

-He speaks Spanish, Portuguese and English but not Mandarin.
+He speaks Spanish, Portuguese and English.

 Aguzin is known by his nickname, Gucho which is a play on words in Spanish that hints at his reputation as a big character.

 Aguzin sits on the board of directors of MercadoLibre, and is also on the boards of trustees of the Asia Society and the Eisenhower Fellowships.